 “The full public health and agricultural impact of this tick discovery and spread is unknown,” said Ben Beard, deputy director of the CDC’s Division of Vector-Borne Diseases, in a statement.
 “In other parts of the world, the Asian longhorned tick can transmit many types of pathogens common in the United States.
 We are concerned that this tick, which can cause massive infestations on animals, on people, and in the environment, is spreading in the United States.”

 Here’s what to know about the Asian longhorned tick.

 The Asian longhorned tick, also known as Haemaphysalis longicornis, is native to Eastern Asia and has also become common in countries including Australia and New Zealand.
 It often plagues livestock, namely cattle, and a single animal can carry hundreds or thousands of the ticks at a time.
 The CDC says a single female tick can produce up to 2,000 eggs at once, even without mating, which contributes to the size of its infestations.

 Where have they been found in the U.S.?

-Since 2017, the Asian longhorned tick has turned up in 45 counties in nine U.S. states: Arkansas, Connecticut, Maryland, North Carolina, New Jersey, New York, Pennsylvania, Virginia and West Virginia.
+Since 2017, the Asian longhorned tick has turned up in at least 45 counties in nine U.S. states: Arkansas, Connecticut, Maryland, North Carolina, New Jersey, New York, Pennsylvania, Virginia and West Virginia.
 The species was first found in the U.S. in August 2017 on a sheep in New Jersey, and since then, health officials have discovered it on people, wildlife and domestic animals.

 Is the tick dangerous?